ninogarcia/Case-Study-Using-R-and-PowerBI/README.md

 ## PREPARE

+### Data Source

+ABOUT THE DATASET:

+This dataset contains employee and company data useful for the analysis.
+Attrition - whether an employee left or not - is included and can be used as the target variable.
+The data is synthetic and based on the IBM Watson dataset for attrition.
+Employee roles and departments were changed to reflect the healthcare domain.

-[Employee Attrition for Healthcare](https://www.kaggle.com/datasets/jpmiller/employee-attrition-for-healthcare).
+The Dataset is from [Employee Attrition for Healthcare](https://www.kaggle.com/datasets/jpmiller/employee-attrition-for-healthcare).
 The data has been made available by [John Miller](https://www.kaggle.com/jpmiller) under CC0: Public Domain license.